JonmarCorpuz/SecondBrain/GCP - GAE.md

 * Complete isolation from OS
 * Pricing is based on instance hours
-* Can scale to zero
+* Automatically scales down and up depending on traffic (Scales down to zero instances if there's no requests being made to the application)

 ## Flexible Environment